This post may contain affiliate links. Read the full disclosure here.

 The beauty of this recipe is that you can make it with either ground beef or ground turkey.
 Nana always made hers with ground turkey and I grew up used to the flavors.

 Everything is fresh and the flavor is incredible.
-They always have a great monthly deal.
-This month, they are offering free bacon for life plus $10 off for all new customers.
+They always have a great monthly deal for all new customers.

 For this meatloaf recipe, you’ll need a box of Lipton Recipe Secret’s Onion Soup Mix.
 I always have a couple in my pantry.
 They have some great recipes on the back of the box as well!